eolymp/scripts/import-members/README.md

 foo,123123
 ```

 This CSV defines single member: "foo".
-This member will be able to login using space login form using username "foo" and password "123123".
+This member will be able to log in using space login form using username "foo" and password "123123".

 Once you have prepared CSV file you have to save it with name `members.csv` and import it using `import-members.py` script.
 Execute this script with two environment variables:

 - `EOLYMP_TOKEN` - API key or your access token
-- `EOLYMP_SPACE` - _Key_ of the space where you want to add members
+- `EOLYMP_SPACE` - __Key__ of the space where you want to add members

 The script will automatically scan space for existing members and will automatically create or update existing members.